By Glen C. Strathy

 The challenge for a writer is to use the approaches that work for one's readership, but to use them in a way that strikes readers as fresh and not obvious.
 Like the framing of a house, good structure is invisible.

 To some readers, "genre fiction" means Speculative Fiction, which is fiction that based on a world different from our own.
-Speculative Fiction asks the question, "How would people cope in a different reality?"
+Speculative Fiction describes stories that ask the question, "How would people cope in a different reality?"

 Or, as Ursula K. Le Guin once put it, Speculative Fiction asks, "What if...?"